 Conclusion

 Making partner in a CPA firm is an exciting milestone many CPAs work hard to achieve.
 Following an established plan for buy-in will help ensure a successful transition.
 Additionally, using outside capital to finance the cost of the buy-in can help eliminate friction points.
-Oak Street Funding’s new CPA partner buy-in financing solution helps ensure the firm and new partners’ financial needs are met.
+Oak Street Funding’s CPA partner buy-in financing solution helps ensure the firm and new partners’ financial needs are met.
 With a customized solution tailored to the needs of each firm, our CPA buy-in financing is simple and the time from application to funding is short.
 Contact me today to get started!

 Bruce Warren | VP Sales, CPA Commercial Loans